RetailDev/DSCleaner/README.md

-# DSCleaner
+# RetailCleaner

-DSCleaner, a Windows file cleaner where you can boost your computer/laptop performance easily with 2 clicks.
+RetailCleaner, a Windows file cleaner where you can boost your computer/laptop performance easily with 2 clicks.

 # Configuration